mbettan/wealth-dashboard/README.md

 This dashboard provides:
 - **Instant Executive View**: See all critical wealth metrics at a glance
-- **Platform Agnostic**: Export your account balances from any tool (Monarch, Mint, Personal Capital, etc.) into a spreadsheet
+- **Platform Agnostic**: Export your account balances from any tool (Monarch Money, Empower, Tiller Money, YNAB, Pocketsmith, etc.) into a spreadsheet
 - **Fully Customizable**: Adjust metrics, benchmarks, and calculations to match your strategy
 - **Mobile Accessible**: Check your wealth metrics from any device
 - **Zero Ongoing Costs**: No subscriptions, just a one-time setup